-With pricing from €24,495 the new Korando is considerably cheaper than the best selling Qashqai from €26,695 and Tucson from €27,495 – but is it any good?
+With pricing from €24,495 the new Korando is considerably cheaper than the best-selling Qashqai from €26,695 and Tucson from €27,495 – but is it any good?

-SsangYong’s own engines are used in Korando with a choice of a new 1.5 litre turbo petrol engine or revised 1.6 litre diesel – both are Euro6d-TEMP compliant.
+SsangYong’s own engines are used in Korando with a choice of a new 1.5-litre turbo petrol engine or a revised 1.6-litre diesel – both are Euro6d-TEMP compliant.
 An all-electric Korando will also be built and on sale in January 2021.
-The fourth generation Korando is longer, wider and lower and clearly SsangYong’s best looking car yet.
-For any other brand this would be high praise but SsangYong has a track history of making some truly ugly vehicles e.g. the Rodius.
-The Korando’s appearance continues on where its smaller sibling and Pininfarina styled Tivoli left off.
+The fourth generation Korando is longer, wider and lower and clearly SsangYong’s best-looking car yet.
+For any other brand, this would be high praise but SsangYong has a track history of making some truly ugly vehicles e.g. the Rodius.
+The Korando’s appearance continues where its smaller sibling and Pininfarina-styled Tivoli left off.
 There is a smart front end with a slim grille and a nice light signature that could be a tribute to VW.
-Viewed side on there are a couple of strong crease lines in the metal with the rear hip crease most notable.
-The near vertical tailgate has perfectly acceptable styling and is a far cry from pre Tivoli SsangYongs that only a mother could love.
+Viewed side there is a couple of strong crease lines in the metal with the rear hip crease most notable.
+The near-vertical tailgate has perfectly acceptable styling and is a far cry from pre-Tivoli SsangYongs that only a mother could love.

 The diesel version pulls strongly but is a little rougher and more conspicuous than the smoother petrol.
 The diesel makes more sense for high mileage use.
-Thankfully with the addition of an AdBlue tank the engine from the SsangYong Tivoli should have a few years grace before being demonised.
-The six speed automatic is a traditional box, it will be pricey and is not overly clever.
+Thankfully with the addition of an AdBlue tank the engine from the SsangYong Tivoli should have a few years’ grace before being demonised.
+The six-speed automatic is a traditional box, it will be pricey and is not overly clever.
 We tested the auto in an AWD diesel and it was adequate.
 The auto diesel Korando can tow up to 2 tonnes with the other versions capable of 1.5 tonnes.

-The SsangYong Korando goes on sale this December 6th with ES, EL and ELX the grades available.
+The SsangYong Korando goes on sale this December 6th with ES, EL and ELX as the grades available.
 SsangYong says the Korando will outshine its rivals by offering better value for money.
 The trouble is when you buy cheap you invariably have to sell cheap later on.
 The front wheel drive EL petrol is expected to be the big seller with the diesel version close.
-AWD and automatic versions can be bought by special ordered.
+AWD and automatic versions can be bought by special order.

 The new Korando is the best SsangYong yet and can happily sit among the volume selling brands.

 Credits: MICHAEL SHERIDAN